 PowerShell offers a built-in command — Unblock-File — to change the unblock status of PowerShell script files that were downloaded from the Internet, but it works on all kinds of files.
 Internally, the Unblock-File cmdlet removes the “Zone.Identifier alternate data stream“.
 It has a value of “3” to indicate that it was downloaded from the Internet.

-If you apply this on PowerShell scripts, it can unblock PowerShell script files that were downloaded from the Internet so you can run them, even when the PowerShell execution policy is RemoteSigned.
+If you apply this to PowerShell scripts, it can unblock PowerShell script files that were downloaded from the Internet so you can run them, even when the PowerShell execution policy is RemoteSigned.
 The syntax for the command is as follows:

 Unblock-File [-Path]/-LiteralPath <String[]> [-WhatIf] [-Confirm] [<CommonParameters>]